 Shaji Kumar, MD – Mayo School of Medicine

-Dr. Shaji Kumar is a hematologist at Mayo School of Medicine.
-His research focuses on development of novel drugs for treatment of myeloma.
+Dr. Shaji Kumar is a hematologist at the Mayo School of Medicine.
+His research focuses on the development of novel drugs for the treatment of myeloma.
 Dr. Kumar’s research team evaluates the in vitro activity of novel drugs that, based on their mechanisms of action, are likely to have activity in the setting of myeloma.
 Dr. Kumar also evaluates novel combinations of different drugs to identify synergistic combinations that can result in better treatment responses and eventually better patient outcomes.

 George Rodgers, MD, PhD – University of Utah Health Sciences Center

 George M. Rodgers, MD, PhD is Professor of Medicine and Pathology at the University of Utah Health Sciences Center.
-His is also Medical Director of the Coagulation Laboratory at ARUP Laboratories.
+He is also the Medical Director of the Coagulation Laboratory at ARUP Laboratories.
 He received his M.D. and Ph.D. degrees from Tulane University, did internal medicine training at Baylor College of Medicine, and received hematology fellowship training at UCSF.Dr.
 Rodgers’ clinical research interests include benign hematology, especially disorders of hemostasis and thrombosis.
 He has published over 200 journal articles and book chapters as well as 4 books, primarily on coagulation subjects.
 He is an associate editor of Wintrobe’s Clinical Hematology textbook.

 Doris Quon, MD – Orthopedic Hemophilia Treatment Center

 Dr. Quon is board certified in Hematology & Oncology and Internal Medicine.
-She obtained her M.D., Ph.D. at the UCLA David Geffen School of Medicine and did her Residency in Internal Medicine as well as Fellowship in Hematology-Oncology at UCLA Medical Center.
+She obtained her M.D., Ph.D. at the UCLA David Geffen School of Medicine, and did her Residency in Internal Medicine as well as Fellowship in Hematology-Oncology at UCLA Medical Center.
 She first began her residency training at the Orthopedic Hemophilia Treatment Center (OHTC) back in 2000 and is currently a Medical Director of OHTC.
 She has an active role in coordinating the federally funded Region IX Hemophilia activities for the center and is the Medical Director of the Hemophilia Foundation of Southern California.

 Srinivas Tantravahi, MD – University of Utah Health Sciences Center